-**A starter of some type.
+**A fermentation starter of some type.
 Some people say you don't need it to ferment fruits and vegetables.
-I'll be honest---I ALWAYS use a starter culture because I feel it protects the food from molds, plus it speeds up the fermentation process.
-I decided to experiment with TWO different types:
+I'll be honest---I almost ALWAYS use a starter culture because I feel it protects the food from molds, plus it speeds up the fermentation process.
+I decided to experiment with TWO different types this time:

 You'll need about 3/4 cups of either starter.

 **Mason Jars---I used quart size.
 This amount of peaches ended up filling 2 quart size jars and 1 pint size jar.